 1. Create a new AWS account here, if you are an existing Amazon customer you can simply login with that account.
 Once you are logged in go into the AWS Management Console, from the menu in the upper right of the page.

-5. On your local machine use the pem key to SSH into your instance.
-On OS X change the permission of the key to 600 and use following command in terminal:
+5. On your local machine use the .pem key to SSH into your instance.
+On OS X change the permission of the key to 600 and use the following command in terminal:

 and boom you are in.

 6. Update the Ubuntu package manager and the installed packages: